tinoryj/tinoryj.github.io/_posts/2020-03-21-Note-Cao2020Carver.md

 ### Weakness

-* The parameter setting obtained by this method is still an near-optimal solution.
+* The parameter setting obtained by this method is still a near-optimal solution.
 * This method is more like reducing the complexity of brute force calculations and forming a parameter importance experience without forming an axiomatic parameter setting scheme.